Symposium (Plato): Frame story

 Socrates is late to arrive because he became lost in thought on the way.
-When they are done eating, Eryximachus takes the suggestion made by Phaedrus, that they should all make a speech in praise of Eros, the god of love and desire.
+When they are finished eating, Eryximachus takes the suggestion made by Phaedrus, that they should all make a speech in praise of Eros, the god of love and desire.
 It will be a competition of speeches to be judged by Dionysus.
 It is anticipated that the speeches will ultimately be bested by Socrates, who speaks last.